Book now and save 25% on 2026 & 2027 departures with Wild Women Expeditions’ exclusive offer!

 A New Mission

 On the northeast coast of Labrador, this haunting site is the surviving remains of a Moravian Mission station.
 The Hebron Mission National Historic Site of Canada protects the interconnected buildings erected by the Church of the Brethren (the Moravians) in the 1830s.
 There’s a church, mission house and store designed in Germanic-style with steep, elongated rooflines and small dormer windows.
-It’s possible that these buildings were pre-fabricated in Germany (IKEA-style!).
+It’s possible that these buildings were pre-fabricated in Germany.
 The church’s cupola is a link to the Moravians’ southeast European birthplace.
 The forge, carpenter’s shop and other structures are now left to the imagination.

 The Moravian mission was abandoned in 1959, forcing the relocation of the Inuit who resided there.
 In 2005, Newfoundland and Labrador issued an apology to people affected by the relocations.
 Former Hebron residents and their kin continue to visit the site and to hunt and fish nearby.